 Unlike some cities, Mechanicville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mechanicville are a mix of both white- and blue-collar jobs.
 Overall, Mechanicville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Mechanicville who work in office and administrative support (21.12%), sales jobs (8.68%), and food service (8.42%).

 Also of interest is that Mechanicville has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Mechanicville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.62% of adults 25 and older in Mechanicville have a college degree.
+The percentage of adults in Mechanicville who are college-educated is close to the national average for all communities of 21.84%: 20.62% of the adults in Mechanicville have a bachelor's degree or advanced degree.

 The per capita income in Mechanicville in 2010 was $25,805, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $103,220 for a family of four.
 However, Mechanicville contains both very wealthy and poor people as well.

 The people who call Mechanicville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mechanicville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mechanicville include Italian, Irish, German, English, and French.

 The most common language spoken in Mechanicville is English.
 Other important languages spoken here include Spanish and Tagalog.